Mocha2007/mocha2007.github.io/README.md

 # mocha2007.github.io
-im fixing the site so none of the links work yet pls chill tf out omg
+Hey it's me my site hah

-visit the damn site at https://mocha2007.github.io
+visit the site at https://mocha2007.github.io

-cuz logic
+no pls really it never gets visitors and it's sad :(

+i have useful tables and everything it'll be great